Predicting churn is vital for subscription-based businesses. Here's a simple guide to figure it out.

-Sorry to start out with a bummer sentence, but what we mean is customers churning is just a part of business.
-Like an episode of Modern Love, churning teaches us about trust, loyalty, breaking points, and out-of-our control circumstances that lead to someone leaving.
+Customer churn is a part of business.
+It’s never easy, but it teaches us about trust, loyalty, breaking points, and out-of-our control circumstances that lead to someone leaving.

 But what if you can predict a customer leaving and figure out what you can do to stop them from leaving?